buimaianh/cs50w-projects/email/dev-log.md

 - Default route `index`
 - Send Mail
 - Load mailbox
-- View details of email
+- Display details of an email
 - Mark an email as read
 - Archive an email
 - Reply the email